-propagation of crops through modern techniques .
+crop propagation, planting of crops through modern techniques .
 Propagation of crops is the multiplication of crops population for the continued existence of crop species.
-Outline the various methods of propagating crops.
+Outline the various methods of crop propagation.
 List the various methods of sowing seeds, State the advantages and disadvantages of each method of crops propagation.

 - Identify the various organs of vegetative propagation